 - Locked gates and fences

 - Properly trained employees to handle situations involving violence

 Negligent security is a type of premises liability claim.
 Business owners in Florida have a duty to inspect their property and fix dangerous conditions.
 If you were sexually assaulted and a business owner breached their duty, you may be entitled to damages.

 Do you have questions about your legal rights?
 Call an experienced Miami sexual assault attorney at Shaked Law Personal Injury Lawyers for free legal advice today.

 How Long Do I Have to File a Personal Injury Lawsuit After an Attack in Florida?

-The statute of limitations in Florida is four years.
+The statute of limitations in Florida is four years for assault cases and other claims based on intentional torts.
 Victims must take legal action within four years of the date they were harmed.
 Otherwise, they risk losing their right to financial compensation.